 Blackout shades or curtains can be invaluable, especially in the summer months when your toddler will be going to sleep while it's still light out.
-And warmth matters—if your toddler kicks his covers off, make sure he sleeps in warm PJs with feet.
+And warmth matters—if your toddler kicks covers off, make sure they sleep in warm PJs with feet.

 5. Many toddlers need a bedtime snack to hold them through the night

 Warm milk, a piece of toast, something calming and predictable, not too interesting, and without sugar, works best.
-If she still nurses to sleep or falls asleep with a bottle, you'll want to break that association, so that when your child wakes in the night she can put herself back to sleep.
+If they still nurse to sleep or fall asleep with a bottle, you'll want to break that association so that when your child wakes in the night they can go back to sleep on their own.